What Family Restaurants Actually Cost Me as an Autistic Adult

 If they don't, my recovery easily scales further to at least a week.

-This is why I built Spoons.
-Some drains I can't avoid.
-But tracking means I know what it costs—and I can protect the hours afterwards to ensure I can recover well enough to not drift further into burnout
+So in response to all of this, I decided to built Spoons, since well, Some drains I can't avoid.
+But by tracking it reveals how much these interactions costs—and I can protect the hours afterwards to ensure I can recover well enough to not drift further into burnout.
+(Which I've been dealing with for the past 5 years, so I still have a lot more work to do.)

 — Omari